 Depressing the power switch when the Raspberry Pi is turned off will initiate the power up sequence.
-The power LED pulsates slowly until the 'Boot Ok' signal is received from the Raspberry Pi at which time it will go steady on.
+The power indicator LED pulsates slowly until the 'Boot Ok' signal is received from the Raspberry Pi at which time it will go steady on.
+If the Mini ATX PSU has been programmed to remember its power on state, then it will automatically reboot if the power has been interrupted.